eclipse-tractusx/traceability-foss/docs/concept/#638-contractagreement-admin-view/#638-contractagreement-admin-view.md

 # Requirements
 * [ ] The attributes contract ID, Counterparty address, creation date, state and policy are provided
-* [ ] The processed data of the management API can be accessed through a new API: GET/contracts/{assetID}
+* [ ] The processed data of the management API can be accessed through a new API: GET api/contracts and GET api/contracts/{tx-assetId}
 * [ ] The new API is documented
+* [ ] GET api/contracts makes 2 requests to get attributes: POST tx-edc/management/v2/contractagreements/request & GET tx-edc/management/v2/contractagreements/{contractAgreementId}/negotiation
+* [ ] GET api/contracts/{tx-assetId} fetches contractAgreementIds from the Trace-X database (they are regularly stored there by an IRS cron job)
-* [ ] The new API makes 2 Requests to get attributes: POST/management/v2/contractagreements/request & GET /management/v2/contractagreements/{ContractAgreementId}/negotiation
+* [ ] GET api/contracts makes 2 requests to get attributes: POST tx-edc/management/v2/contractagreements/{contractAgreementId} & GET tx-edc/management/v2/contractagreements/{contractAgreementId}/negotiation
-* [ ] Payload of the requests is mapped into a domain model
+* [ ] Payload of the requests are mapped into a domain model
+* [ ] Payload can be shown in the frontend

 # NFR
 * Security: Contract data must be securely stored and transmitted to ensure data confidentiality and integrity